 What is pressure tank drawdown?

-Drawdown is the amount of stored water available in the pressure tank between the pump turning on and off.
+Drawdown is the amount of useable water in the pressure tank.
+It is the volume of water drawn from the tank between the time the pump takes to turn on and off.
 As water comes out of the tank, the pressure of the tank decreases.
 If you are using a 30/50 pressure switch, the pressure will continue to drop down until it reaches 30psi.
 At this point, the pressure switch will turn on and activate the well pump until the tank reaches 50psi.
 That volume of water between 50psi and 30psi is the drawdown.
 Essentially, the drawdown is the length of time the pump is protected from shutting on and off.
 The drawdown is not to be confused with the total tank volume.
 Your total tank volume is a measure of the tank size required to produce the desired drawdown capacity.

 How do I size a well pressure tank?